 Myth #2: The Auto Finance Subprime Bubble is Here

-According to Dealertrack data, subprime auto risk has in fact remained consistent for the past 3 years.
+According to Dealertrack data, subprime auto risk has in fact remained remarkably consistent for the past 3 years.
 Subprime application share, as a percent of total applications, has stayed steady at 35 percent of total credit apps.
-Case in point: in September 2016, 33 percent of applicants were subprime, compared to 62 percent in February 2007 – the highest month.
+Indeed, the 2016 average was lower, at 33.9 percent of total credit application volume.

-Not anymore.
-One of the realities of the online to in-store transformation is that online financing behavior has shifted; consumers can now process an entire transaction online, from research to payment quotes and more.
-And while currently, 59 percent of online applications have a FICO of 599 and below, that’s changing as consumers adjust their behavior – and digital tools adjust.
+One of the realities of the online to in-store transformation is that online financing behavior has shifted.
+Why?
+Because consumers can now process an entire transaction online, from research to payment quotes and more.
+Today, 43 percent of online applications have a FICO of 599 and below, but that’s changing as consumers adjust their behavior and digital innovation catches up with buyer expectations.
 For example, MakeMyDeal’s digital retailing software draws a higher FICO score band.

-There’s no doubt that auto sales is changing from its rip-roaring pace of the last few years, while at the same time, the way consumers buy cars is also becoming more consultative and efficient.
-As dealerships head into 2017, it will be interesting to see how these changes manifest themselves.
-One thing is sure: as sales slow, the focus on process efficiencies and the need to over deliver on consumer expectations will grow.
+There’s no doubt that auto sales are slowing from their rip-roaring pace of the last few years.
+At the same time, the way consumers buy and finance cars is also changing.
+Indeed, the entire process is becoming more reliant on digital tools, more consultative, and much more focused on efficiency.
+As dealerships navigate the changing sales environment of 2017, it will be interesting to see how these changes manifest themselves.
+One thing is sure: as sales slow, the focus on process efficiencies and the need to over deliver on consumer expectations will become more important than ever.